Marine Simulator System

 Mini Bridge Simulators:

-The Bridges have a view of rotatable 120˚ and a sound system which increases the liability of the system in general, loading to a better and higher quality simulator education.
+The bridges have a rotatable 120 degrees and a sound system which increases the liability of the system in general, leading to a better and higher quality simulator education.

 Feedback Classroom (Evaluation Room)